Rimava

 Rimava (Hungarian: Rima) is a river in southern central Slovakia, which flows only in the Rimavská Sobota District.
 It is a right tributary of the Slaná river.
-It is 83 km long and its basin size is 1378 km2.
+The Rimava is 83 km long and its basin size is 1378 km2.

 Its source is in Veporské vrchy at approximately 1,130 m above sea level.
-It flows through these towns: Tisovec, Hnúšťa and Rimavská Sobota.
-It pours to the Slaná river near Vlkyňa at 145 m a.s.l.
+It flows through the towns of Tisovec, Hnúšťa and Rimavská Sobota before merging into the Slaná river near Vlkyňa at 145 m a.s.l.